magland/jpfiddle/README.md

 This software should only be used for collaborative scientific research and educational purposes.

 Files stored on the cloud are temporary and subject to deletion.
-In the future it will be possible to store fiddles to GitHub gists, which are more permanent.
+For more permanent storage, there is an option for storing fiddles to GitHub Gists.

 [Visit the live site](https://jpfiddle.vercel.app) - under construction.